SparkPost/php-sparkpost/README.md

 ### General
 * You _must_ provide at least an API key when instantiating the SparkPost Library - `[ 'key'=>'184ac5480cfdd2bb2859e4476d2e5b1d2bad079bf' ]`
 * The SDK's features are namespaced under the various SparkPost API names.
-* There are two ways to provide values to each namespace of the SDK:
-    - On instantiation, you pass in a well-formed object (See examples).
-    - You use the helper methods to incrementally create a well-formed object.
-These helper methods are chainable (See examples).

 ### Transmissions
 * If you specify a stored recipient list and inline recipients in a Transmission, whichever was provided last will be used.
-    * If you call addRecipient and then useRecipientList, the latter will overwrite the former.
 * If you specify HTML and/or Plain Text content and then provide RFC-822 encoded content, you will receive an error.
     * RFC-822 content is not valid with any other content type.
-* If you specify a stored template and also provide inline content via setHTMLContent or setTextContent, you will receive an error.
+* If you specify a stored template and also provide inline content via `html` or `text`, you will receive an error.
 * By default, open and click tracking are enabled for a transmission.
 * By default, a transmission will use the published version of a stored template.